 We have been a very self-sufficient group, and take great pride in our accomplishments.
 We enjoy the sense of brotherhood we feel as we work to keep our building and grounds up to date.

-Work needs to be done, still, and every year something pops up that needs attention.
-People with skills are always encouraged to join the building and grounds committee, because our volunteer labors helps keep this small congregation in its own comfortable home.
+Every so often something pops up that needs attention and we get the job done!
+People with skills are always encouraged to join the building and grounds committee, because our volunteer labors help to keep our congregation in its own comfortable home.